 Register early as class size is limited!

-For a list of additional workshops or to register visit the Lakewold Gardens Web site .
+For a list of additional workshops visit the Lakewold Gardens Web site .